-UAMPS formally launched the Carbon Free Power Project in 2015.
+UAMPS formally launched the CFPP in 2015.
 In August of that year, the U.S. Department of Energy (DOE) awarded $16.6 million in cost-shared funding to NuScale for the preparation of a combined license application (COLA) with UAMPS.
-In February 2016, the U.S. Department of Energy issued a Site Use Permit DE-NE700065 to UAMPS for the CFPP, which permitted UAMPS to identify and characterize potential locations, license and construct a NuScale SMR power plant within the 890-square mile Idaho National Laboratory (INL) in Idaho Falls.
+In February 2016, the DOE issued a Site Use Permit to UAMPS for the CFPP, which permitted UAMPS to identify and characterize potential locations for licensing and constructing a NuScale plant within the 890-square mile Idaho National Laboratory (INL) in Idaho Falls.
 The preferred INL site was selected in July 2019.
 In October 2020, the DOE approved a $1.355 billion multi-year cost-share award to UAMPS to fund the development and construction of the CFPP.

 In January 2021, UAMPS and NuScale executed agreements to help manage and de-risk the development of the CFPP.
 Pursuant to the initial orders from UAMPS, Fluor Corporation and NuScale (as a subcontractor to Fluor) are to develop higher maturity cost estimates and initial project planning work for the licensing, manufacturing, and construction of the CFPP.
 These agreements are an important step in a deployment plan that is expected to result in the order of NuScale Power Modules™ by UAMPS in 2022.